Unraid: Software-defined NAS

-Unraid's primary feature is the ability to easily create and manage RAID arrays in hardware-agnostic ways, allowing users to use nearly any combination of hard drives to create an array, regardless of model, capacity, or connection type.
+Unraid's primary feature is the ability to easily create and manage storage arrays in hardware-agnostic ways, allowing users to use nearly any combination of hard drives to create a disk array, regardless of model, capacity, or connection type.
+Unraid's NAS functionality consists of a parity-protected array, user shares, and an optional cache pool(s).

 Since Unraid saves data to individual drives rather than spreading single files out over multiple drives, users can create shares, which are groups of files that can be written to multiple drives (as determined by the user or system) and allow easy access and management by users.
+This style of filesystem eliminates the use of traditional RAID-based technologies which provides the ability to scale on-demand by adding more drives while not needing to rebalance existing data.